microshare/microshare.github.io/docs/2/installer/deploy-m/contact-tracing-installation-guide.md

 <br>
 ##### 1. Confirm the Identity and the Account structure.

 Before preparing the environment, double-check that all of the client's associated identities have the necessary permissions.
+Permissions are given by the company [Administrator,](/docs/2/admin/admin-management/overview/) contact your administrator to confirm that this step has been completed.

 ##### 2. Confirm the address(es) of the installation site(s).